Peter III of Russia: Overthrow and death

 Shortly thereafter, he was transported to Ropsha, where he later died.
 Much mystery surrounds his death.
 The official cause, after an autopsy, was a severe attack of hemorrhoidal colic and an apoplectic stroke, while others say he was assassinated.
-While others state that after a midday meal, Peter's captors tried to suffocate him by using a mattress but he managed to escape.
+Other accounts state that after a midday meal, Peter's captors tried to suffocate him by using a mattress but he managed to escape.
 This then led his captors to strangle him to death with a scarf.
-Nevertheless, he was later buried on 3 August 1762 [O.S.
+He was buried on 3 August 1762 [O.S.
 23 July] in the Alexander Nevsky Monastery, Saint Petersburg.

 Legacy

 After his death, four pretenders to the throne, insisting that they were Peter (five if Šćepan Mali of Montenegro is included) came forth, supported by revolts among the people, who believed in a rumor that Peter had not died but had been secretly imprisoned by Catherine.
 The most famous was the Cossack Yemelyan Pugachev, who led what came to be known as Pugachev's Rebellion in 1774, which was ultimately crushed by Catherine's forces.
 In addition, Kondratii Selivanov, who led a castrating sect known as the Skoptsy, claimed to be both Jesus and Peter III.

-In December 1796, after succeeding Catherine, Peter's son, Emperor Paul I of Russia, who disliked his mother's behavior, arranged for Peter's remains to be exhumed and reburied with full honors in the Peter and Paul Cathedral, where other tsars (Russian emperors) were buried.
+In December 1796, after succeeding Catherine, Peter's son, Emperor Paul I, who disliked his mother's behavior, arranged for Peter's remains to be exhumed and reburied with full honors in the Peter and Paul Cathedral, where other tsars (Russian emperors) were buried.

 Lore

 The legend of Peter is still talked about, especially in the town where he lived most of his life, formerly Oranienbaum, later Lomonosov, situated on the southern coast of the Gulf of Finland, 40 km west of St. Petersburg.
 Peter's palace is the only one of the famous palaces in the St. Petersburg area that was not captured by the Germans during the Second World War.
 During the war, the building was a school and people say the ghost of Peter protected the children of Oranienbaum from getting hurt by bombs.
 Furthermore, it was near this town that the siege of Leningrad ended in January 1944.
-People say that Peter, after his death, stopped Hitler's army near Leningrad, just as the living Peter had ordered the Russian army to stop, just as it was about to capture the Prussian capital of Konigsberg.
+People say that Peter, after his death, stopped Hitler's army near Leningrad, just as the living Peter had ordered the Russian army to stop, just as it was about to capture Konigsberg.